reproducibility-challenge/reproducibility-challenge.github.io/content/blog/announcing_mlrc2023/index.md

 than mere reproduction - it should ideally investigate the generalisability of the original claims.
 Results and investigations beyond what the authors proposed are therefore encouraged, which adds to the novelty of the contribution.
-We discourage simple replication work - while they are useful, they do not provide enough value to the community.
+We discourage simple reproduction work - while they are useful, they do not provide enough value to the community.
 Submissions having multi-paper, topic-based focused contributions are preferred over single paper reproductions.
 Novel work on tools to investigate and enable reproducible research are also welcome to the